-An alternative method for the subjective assessment is the standard method that has been developed for German legislation (VDI 3940 Part 1, Reference 12).
+An alternative method for the subjective assessment is the standard method that has been developed for German legislation (VDI 3940 Part 1, Reference 8).
 The VDI standard is best carried out at points on a grid pattern and can include specific points.
 It requires an assessment at each point of up to 10 minutes recording perceived odour intensity every 10 seconds.

 You should send your odour management plan together with your Permit application.
-Where you already have a Permit and need an odour management plan to deal with specific problems, you should discuss it with the Agency officer and then send a copy to the relevant Agency.
+Where you already have a Permit and need an odour management plan to deal with specific problems, you should discuss it with your Inspector and then send a copy to the Inspectorate.